 Retail spending is a critical component of the economy, providing economic stimulus through direct expenditure.
-Despite steady employment growth, household finances have come under pressure from stagnant wages growth and declining wealth, and this has reduced consumer sentiment and household's inclination to spend, particularly on discretionary items such as retail.
+Despite steady employment growth, household finances have come under pressure from stagnant wages growth and declining wealth, and this has reduced consumer sentiment and households' inclination to spend, particularly on discretionary items such as retail.

 Retail turnover growth slowed throughout the second half of 2018 and into 2019.
-Retail conditions are forecast to continue to decline throughout 2020.
-The biggest retail category improver in 2019 was clothing, footwear and accessories, as well as cafes, restaurants and take away food, which maintained consistent growth as consumers continue to spend healthily on leisure and experience based retail such as dining out.
+Retail conditions were forecast to decline further in 2020, even before the COVID-19 pandemic and resultant trading restrictions were known.
+The retail category showing greatest improvement in 2019 was clothing, footwear and accessories; while cafes, restaurants and take away food maintained consistent growth.

-In 2018, the number of online purchases in Australia grew by over 20%, indicating that digital retailing is becoming more prevalent.
+In 2018, the number of online purchases in Australia grew by over 20%, indicating that digital retailing is becoming more popular.
 With the growing prevalence of online retail activity, retailers are increasing their omni-channel retail strategy, enabling people to purchase in-store and online.
-It is estimated that in 2020, approximately 35% of retail sales will be web influenced.
+It was estimated that in 2020, approximately 35% of retail sales would be digitally influenced (even before the COVID-19 pandemic).